adepegba1/alx-low_level_programming/0x03-debugging/README.md

-## this project is about debugging in C
+# This project is about debugging in C
 ## Read More
 - [Debugging](https://en.wikipedia.org/wiki/Debugging)
 - [Rubber Duck Debugging](https://www.thoughtfulcode.com/rubber-duck-debugging-psychology/)